Have I got news for you! Netflix works in ChromX Build 190824 after installing Firefox ESR!

 Do it like this:

-2. Run the command sudo apt install firefox-esr in the terminal window.
-Version 60.8.0 of Firefox ESR will be installed
+2. Run the command sudo apt install firefox-esr in the terminal window you will get after installing Linux BETA (Debian Stretch) – screenshot.
+Version 78.3.0 of Firefox ESR will be installed.
+(That is the case 201006).
+You’ll find Firefox among the Linux apps – screenshot.

 3. Open Firefox ESR.
 It will complain about the fact that you’re running an old version of Firefox.
 Just ignore the message and go to Firefox Preferences and enable DRM Content as this screenshot shows.